- 1 Havant Counselling (Hampshire)

 Severe relationship conflicts?
 Difficulties in your marriage?

 Work couple conflicts together with experienced relationship counsellor Dean Richardson.
 He’ll become a part of your relationship until you make him redundant.

 Therapeutic framework based on sound (family) systemic and psychodynamic principles.

 Difficulties in your group?
 Can’t work together?

 Group counselling for 4 to 8 people.
 When your group has to figure out new ways of relating.
-Business teams, polyamorous relationships, friends/flatmates.
+Business teams, polyamorous relationships, friends/house-mates.

 Based on sound group-analytical & psychodynamic principles.

-Unlike heteronormative counsellors, Dean actually has a speciality in counselling with lesbian women, gay men, bisexual, sexuality-questioning people and fluidity.
+Unlike heteronormative counsellors, Dean actually specialises in counselling with lesbian women, gay men, bisexual, sexuality-questioning people and fluidity.
 More than just a GSD ally.

 Based on sound therapeutic approaches and personal research.